Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Radiative action

 where the $c_i$'s are functions of $\omega_{1,2,3}$.
 While the other diagrams in Figs.~\ref{Fig:Sinin}(f) and~\ref{Fig:Sinin}(g) only depend on the ${\cal I}_{110}$, ${\cal I}_{101}$ and ${\cal I}_{011}$ masters, which are straightforward to compute, i.e.

 the expression in \eqref{eq:SNLstep} depends also on ${\cal I}_{111}$, which a priori entails three different frequencies.
 Naively, due to the overall $\delta$-function, one would be tempted to replace $\omega_1+\omega_2-\omega_3=0$, in which case ${\cal I}_{111}$ reduces through IBP relations into a combination of the ones in \eqref{eq:011}.
 Furthermore, although divergent ($\propto 1/(d-3)$), the ${\cal I}_{111}$ enters through a term proportional to $(\omega_1+\omega_2-\omega_3)^2$, dropping out of the final (finite) answer.
-This was the route ultimately taken in the derivations in \cite{Foffa:2019eeb,Blumlein:2021txe,Almeida:2022jrv}.
-Even though this procedure correctly recovers the local-in-time part, it does not fully account for all the relevant terms.
-In particular, it fails to reproduce the correct nonlocal-in-time flux of angular momentum.
+Incidentally, this was also the strategy adopted in the derivations in \cite{Foffa:2019eeb,Blumlein:2021txe,Almeida:2022jrv}.
+As we shall see, once the corrected Feynman rules are utilized, this procedure accurately captures the local-in-time part (see below).
+However, it does not fully account for all the relevant terms.
+In particular, it fails to reproduce the nonlocal-in-time flux of angular momentum obtained from the one-point function.
 That is because the master integral in ${\cal I}_{111}$ cannot be ignored, since it contributes in the limit in which {\it all} the frequencies go to zero ${\omega_i \to 0}$ yielding, as we shall see, a nonlocal-in-time {\it boundary} term.
 We discuss all the relevant memory corrections below.